fireblade-engine/graph/README.md

 ```

-A DAG implementation starts to shine when you can add functionality or behavior to it's nodes.
+A DAG implementation starts to shine when you can add functionality or behavior to its nodes.
-This is acchieved by subclassing `Node` and implementing the desired behavior in it's `.updateFromParent()` method as well as setting the node's generic `Content` constraint.
+This is acchieved by subclassing `Node` and implementing the desired behavior in its `.updateFromParent()` method as well as setting the node's generic `Content` constraint.

 ```swift
 class StringNode: Node<String> {